beginlagain/android-game/README.md

-# Android Game by Zhangbo and Saoxiong
+# Android Game by Zhangbo and Zhoushaoxiong